jason-greenberg/sms-react-app/README.md

 ## Project Structure

 - **Backend**: Contains the Express.js server and the logic for sending SMS using Twilio.
-- **Frontend**: Contains the React.js application where users can input a phone number and a message to send an SMS.
+- **Root (Frontend)**: Contains the React.js application where users can input a phone number and a message to send an SMS.

 ## Getting Started